Yamawine408/JMA-ShellCommand/README.md

 The `MAGNITUDE_THRESHOLD` value determins if the latest earthquake is big enough to report or not.
 You may change its value according to your needs.

 ## JMA-Weather-Chart.py
 This script is to obtain the latest weather chart (天気図) from JMA (気象庁).
-This script is designed reduce the traffic to JMA.
-Note that the weather data are collected every 3 hours (0, 3, 6, 9, 12, 15, 18, 21), and it takes 2:10 to produce a weather cahrt ([reference](https://www.jma.go.jp/jma/kishou/know/kurashi/tenkizu.html)).
+This script is designed to reduce the traffic to JMA as much as possible.
+Note that the weather data are collected every 3 hours (0, 3, 6, 9, 12, 15, 18, 21), and it takes 2:10 to produce a weather chart ([reference](https://www.jma.go.jp/jma/kishou/know/kurashi/tenkizu.html)).

-Here is my configuration, assuming this script is copied as `www/shell_command/JMA-Weather-Chart.py`
+Here is my configuration, assuming this script is copied as `www/shell_command/JMA-Weather-Chart.py` in your Home Assistant environment.

 ```JMA-Weather-Chart.py
 command_line: